This post may include affiliate links, please read our disclaimer.

 The Flinders Range is a rugged outcrop of sandstone and quartzite that begins about 250 kilometres north of Adelaide and stretches for 800 kilometres.
 The mountains are extensively folded and fractured, with several deep gorges cut through them.
 One of the most unusual features in the range is Wilpena Pound, a natural amphitheatre of stone covering 83 square kilometres, with interior dimensions of 11 kilometres by 8 kilometres.
 Source: Thunderbolts.info

-Driving to the Flinders Ranges
+Driving to the Flinders Ranges from Adelaide

 The drive to Wilpena Pound from Adelaide can be done via two routes that take about the same length of time and only vary by 33 kms.
 Heading north through Port Augusta takes 5 hours 2 mins / 456 kms or wandering up via the famous Barossa Valley takes 5 hours 5 mins / 433 kms.